tqre/devops/README.md

 `secrets/sudo_passwd` - administrative password
 `secrets/ansible_vault` - ansible vault password file

+`encyprt_vars.sh` -script needs to be run before the install_gitlab playbook.
+It generates secret strings that are used to generate authentication tokens etc.

 ## Process
 1. Deploy VM instance to cloud with cloud-API scripts
 - deploy/deploy_server.py